slds-lmu/dl4nlp/content/chapters/01_introduction/01_01_course_intro.md

 weight: 1001

 ---
-This chapter introduces the people responsible for the course aims to answer all open question and should give an impression of the expected workload.
+This chapter introduces the people responsible for the course, aims to answer all open question and should give an impression of the expected workload.

 <!--more-->